BlyznytsiaOrg/bibernate/README.md

 # Bibernate Core

-Bibernate can be described as a library that simplifies the issue of mapping Java classes to relational database tables.
+*The Bibernate* can be described as a library that simplifies the issue of mapping Java classes to relational database tables.

-Bibernate takes the pain out of persistence by freeing the developer from the burden of manually writing tedious, repetitive, and error-prone code to flatten object graphs into database tables and reconstruct object graphs from flat SQL query result sets.
-Moreover, Bibernate significantly simplifies performance tuning by allowing developers to focus on writing basic persistence logic first, with the ability to optimize performance later.
+*The Bibernate* takes the pain out of persistence by freeing the developer from the burden of manually writing tedious, repetitive, and error-prone code to flatten object graphs into database tables and reconstruct object graphs from flat SQL query result sets.
+Moreover, *the Bibernate* significantly simplifies performance tuning by allowing developers to focus on writing basic persistence logic first, with the ability to optimize performance later.

 # Bibernate and API

-Bibernate served as the inspiration behind the Java (now Jakarta) Persistence API, or JPA.
+*The Bibernate* served as the inspiration behind the Java (now Jakarta) Persistence API, or JPA.
 While JPA is well-suited for production environments, for educational purposes, we have developed our own simplified version of the Persistence API.

-We can think of the API of Bibernate in terms of three basic elements:
+*The Bibernate* API can be described in terms of three basic elements:

 - The `EntityManagerFactory` is typically created during application startup based on configuration settings and entity mappings.
-- `BibernateSessionFactory` is responsible for creating and managing BibernateSession instances.
+- The `BibernateSessionFactory` is responsible for creating and managing BibernateSession instances.
 - The `BibernateSession` is a fundamental component of Bibernate, analogous to the `Session` interface in `Hibernate`.

 <img width="566" alt="image" src="https://github.com/BlyznytsiaOrg/bring/assets/73576438/cb61bdf2-c0bf-4b6a-81a3-00045a3aa3b3">